ed22699/Obsidian/Uni Modules/Design Verification/Checking.md

 golden test vectors more often used in manufacturing

 write down approach and assumptions in your report if input does not have a matching output

+impure reference model if bug in design it may find itself into the reference model